x-in-x/GAN-Painter/README.md

 **[GAN-Painter].GAN-blend** - Construction and training of the GAN model.
 This one gives the generator a kickstart with blended photos, and then feeds it through the hidden-layered generator.

+**[GAN-Painter].GAN-noise** - (coming soon)  Construction and training of GAN model starting from scratch (i.e. random noise).
+This one will not employ the real photo set.

 **[GAN-Painter].Autoencoder** - A simple autoencoder for Monet images.